Phant0mElit3/Home-Assistant--Crestron-Home-Integration/custom_components/crestron_home/README.md

 only, so button presses try the most likely recall/execute endpoint patterns and log each attempt for validation.

 Binary sensors are read-only by nature.

-AV-room control still belongs to the separate User Interface Device Password / port `50001` surface.
+This integration currently uses the Crestron Home Web API token over the default HTTP/HTTPS ports.
+Josh.ai documentation indicates that deeper AV-room control may use a separate User Interface Device Password on port 50001; that interface is not implemented yet.